Skip to main content

 You can also enable an inverted index to search based on timestamps.

-Collections without indices
+Collections without indexes

 To create a collection without any indexes, skip indexing on the collection and on the properties.